Navid200/xDrip/docs/Datatables.md

 To enable Data tables, enable `Settings` &#8722;> `Less common settings` &#8722;> `Show Data Tables`.

-Now, if you go back to the main screen and tap on the top left menu button (3 horizontal lines), you will see two new options, `BG Data Table` and `Calibration Data Table`.
+Once enabled, return to the main screen and tap the menu button (three horizontal lines) in the top left corner.
+You will now see two new options: `BG Data Table` and `Calibration Data Table`.

 ![](./images/Datatables_menu.png)

-Tapping on either, lets you see the corresponding samples that xDrip uses to form the graphs you see on screen.
+Tapping on either option will display the corresponding data samples that xDrip uses to generate the graphs shown on the screen.